adaltas/dsti-mlops-2022-autumn/07.data-testing/lab.md

   - Exercises (start with this one): `testing_initial.ipynb`
   - Solutions (check out if you're stuck): `testing_final.ipynb`
 - Dataset: `wine_synthetic.csv`
-- Install: `pip install -U pytest`, `pip install pandas-profiling` (if it doesn't work, try `conda install -c conda-forge pandas-profiling`), `pip install ipywidgets`, `pip install ipytest` (the last one enables you to run pytest in a notebook)
+- Install: `pip install -U pytest`, `pip install pandas-profiling` (if it doesn't work, try `conda install -c conda-forge pandas-profiling`), `pip install ipywidgets`, `pip install ipytest` (the last one enables you to run pytest in a notebook), `pip install notebook`

 **Instructions:**